 Just under 3 hours via a train ride from London, on the Jurassic Coast in Dorset, there is the idyllic seaside town of Weymouth.
 It is a perfect destination for a day out for the whole family.

 On a warm sunny day, you can enjoy the beautiful sandy beach and the sea (if you are brave enough, as it can be cool even in summer).
 Along the beach there is a promenade filled with street vendors and fun fairs and even donkey rides to the little ones happy.
-But there is so much more to Weymouth than just the beaches.
+But there is so much more to Weymouth than just the beaches (check out this Weymouth guide for ideas).

 The Weymouth Harbour, must be one of the most picturesque places on the Southern Coast of England.
 Filled with colorful houses and sailing boats it is always full of buzz and people enjoying themselves.